top of page

 Do I have to relive traumatic events?

 No, doing so could be re-traumatising.
-Somatic Trauma Therapy is focussed on bodily sensations.
-However, uncomfortable sensations connected with past memories/trauma might come up.
+However, uncomfortable sensations connected with past memories/trauma will come up in the course of our work together but these will always be handled in a safe way to avoid retraumatisation.
 The focus of the therapy is in facilitating you to release these emotions from the body.

 What do you consider trauma to be?